England Study Abroad Program at St Edmund Hall

 Applicants to the St. Edmund Hall program must complete additional forms as part of the application process:

-St. Edmund Hall also requires that each applicant complete a Disability Disclosure Form.
+- St. Edmund Hall Disability Disclosure Form.
 Due to U.S. federal privacy laws, IFSA-Butler cannot require you to complete this form.
 However, St. Edmund Hall requires this information at the time of application so as to best meet your needs.
 This form will not affect your admission to St. Edmund Hall or IFSA-Butler.
 Please complete this form and put it in a sealed envelope.
 Return the sealed envelope with your other forms.
 Your answers to these questions will be forwarded to St. Edmund Hall unopened.
 Your application will not be complete until we receive these answers.

 We must receive these materials before we can send your application to St. Edmund Hall for an admissions decision.
 They can be sent to IFSA-Butler via email, fax or regular mail.
 Please submit these forms with the remainder of your program application.